deemarc/proshop_flask/README.md

 - <b>SQLALCHEMY_DATABASE_URI</b>: URL string for the service to connect to
 - <b>PORT</b>: port for the flask api will be running on for accepting rest api request
-- <b>XPUB_PORT</b>: port for kmsg broker to publish the message
-- <b>XSUB_PORT</b>: port for kmsg broker to subscribe the message
-- <b>MONITOR_PORT</b>: port where kmsg broker allow the external to monitor the message sending and receiving. it also use so that the service can log these message into the database.
 - <b>LOG_FILE_PATH</b>: location where the service will log to